AugustusHsu/Docker-DL/README.md

 docker pull augustushsu/ubuntu18.04-xrdp:cuda10.0-cudnn7-anaconda
 ```

-Use this command to download image from `Docker Hub`.
+Use this command to download the image from `Docker Hub`.

 ## Run